7 Simple Habits That Will Keep Your Drains Clog-Free for Years – Explained With Images

 These seven habits are easy to follow and require only a few minutes each week.
 When practiced consistently, they can significantly extend the life of your plumbing system and minimize frustrating clogs.
 You should also check these plumbing hacks for kitchen and bathroom.

-However, even with excellent habits, older pipes or heavy household use can still lead to problems.
-If you notice slow draining, gurgling sounds, recurring odors, or backups in your Calgary home, professional residential drain cleaning in Calgary is often the fastest and most reliable way to restore proper flow and prevent bigger issues down the road.
+If you notice slow draining, gurgling sounds, recurring odors, or backups in your Calgary home, professional residential drain cleaning in Calgary is often the quickest and most effective way to restore proper flow and prevent more serious (and costly) issues later on.